bcosca/fatfree/readme.md

         );

 This example shows how we can specify a token `@count` to represent part of a URL.
 The framework will serve any request URL that matches the `/brew/` prefix, like `/brew/99`, `/brew/98`, etc. This will display `'99 bottles of beer on the wall'` and `'98 bottles of beer on the wall'`, respectively.
 Fat-Free will also accept a page request for `/brew/unbreakable`.
 (Expect this to display `'unbreakable bottles of beer on the wall'`.)
 When such a dynamic route is specified, Fat-Free automagically populates the global `PARAMS` array variable with the value of the captured strings in the URL.
 The `$f3->get()` call inside the callback function retrieves the value of a framework variable.
 You can certainly apply this method in your code as part of the presentation or business logic.
 But we'll discuss that in greater detail later.

+Notice that Fat-Free understands array dot-notation.
+You can certainly use `@PARAMS['count']` regular notation, which is prone to typo errors and unbalanced braces.
+The framework also permits `@PARAMS.count` which is somehow similar to Javascript.
+This feature is limited to arrays in F3 templates.
+Take note that `@foo.@bar` is a string concatenation, whereas `@foo.bar` translates to `@foo['bar']`.

 You can use the asterisk (`*`) to accept any URL after the `/brew` route - if you don't really care about the rest of the path:-